10. HOW SPIKE BELT DEPLOYS

 B. The deployment area to one side and

-C. the path to cover to the other side.
+C. The path to cover to the other side.